CAN YOU BE RESPONSIBLE FOR A DECEASED PARENT’S DEBTS?

 There are two circumstances under which you may be on the hook for your deceased father or mother’s debts.
 If you and your parent applied for a loan together using both names and have not yet repaid the loan, you may wind up legally responsible for doing so.
 Similarly, if you share a credit card and both your names are on the account, you may also have to cover any credit card debt that remains after your loved one’s passing.

 It is important to keep in mind that a debt collector is unlikely to share this information with you because he or she is simply looking to collect what your deceased parent owes.
-Do your research before automatically agreeing to shell out money for someone else’s debts, no matter who that someone is.
+Do your research before automatically agreeing to pay money for someone else’s debts, no matter who that someone is.